gbevan/godo/README.md

 godo is a task runner and file watcher for golang in the spirit of rake, gulp.

-This is a fork of the original at [https://github.com/go-godo/godo](https://github.com/go-godo/godo).
+This is a fork of a fork the original at [https://github.com/go-godo/godo](https://github.com/go-godo/godo).

 To install

-    go get -u github.com/gbevan/godo/cmd/godo
+    go get github.com/gbevan/godo/cmd/godo

+To install from source/clone:

+    cd cmd/godo
+    go install

 ## Godofile